Special Interest Area in Anaesthesia for Vascular Surgery

-By the end of the fellowship, the advanced vascular trainee will be expected to deliver anaesthetic services at consultant level, working independently with distant consultant oversight.
+By the end of the module, the advanced vascular trainee will be expected to deliver anaesthetic services at consultant level, working independently with distant consultant oversight.
 You will develop a full range of anaesthetic skills, to include pre-operative assessment that can involve accreditation in CPET, shared decision making, anaesthetic representation at the weekly MDT, awake regional anaesthesia, management of major blood loss, management of high risk patients.
-You will be expected to take on a teaching and supervisory role for trainees on intermediate and higher vascular modules.
+You will be expected to take on a teaching and supervisory role for trainees on level 1 and 2 vascular modules.

 You will work directly with 10 consultant anaesthetists with regular commitment to vascular surgery.
 You will also work closely with 6 full time consultant surgeons, 2 of which are military, with a dedicated vascular theatre delivering 5 full days operating per week.
 Some of these sessions are delivered in interventional radiology supported by 5 Consultant Interventional Radiologists.
 The service delivers the full range of vascular procedures including open and EVAR aneurysm repairs, carotid surgery and peripheral arterial reconstruction.
 Having a dedicated theatre allows an excellent culture of teamwork and it is anticipated an advanced trainee would become integral to the running of that team.